sahra2002/cs210/README.md

 ## Data Source 🗃️

 The data for this project was obtained through Google Takeout, allowing the import of email content in mbox format.
-Subsequently, the mbox data was extracted and transformed into JSON format to enhance usability.
+To facilitate the usability of the mbox data, a custom Python script was developed.
+This script efficiently converts mbox-formatted data into a more user-friendly JSON format.
+The script addresses the intricacies of the mbox structure, extracting relevant information such as subject, from, to, date, and content fields for each email, and organizes it into a structured JSON representation.

 ## Data Analysis Techniques 📊